You Might Own Mineral Rights and Not Know It

 - Your family has roots in an oil-producing state, especially Oklahoma, Texas, Kansas, Pennsylvania, or West Virginia

-- You received a letter from a landman asking to lease minerals you didn't know you had
+- You received a letter from a landman asking to lease minerals you didn't know you had (this means someone has already researched the title and determined you're an owner)

 - You found old deeds, lease agreements, or division orders in a relative's paperwork